shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

-When networking, IMDS, and User-Data are all availabile, this is the phase takes care of the majority of bootstrapping actions that require them -- setting up the instanxe hostname, creating default cloud user, and installing SSH keys for it.
+When networking, IMDS, and User-Data are all availabile, this is the phase takes care of the majority of bootstrapping actions that require them -- setting up the instance hostname, creating default cloud user, and installing SSH keys for it.

 Additional main phase actions may be taken if there is a User-Data handler